mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 **Secrets He Knows:**
 1. Morveth Shadowmane's approximate location
 2. Dragon Infernalix may still be alive
-3. Unbound using monsters as weapons
+3. Cults using monsters as weapons
 4. Location of several dragon hoards
 5. Ritual to summon/communicate with dragons